Product Lifecycle Policy

 - Connectivity via internet to the Unify partner portal:

 - Knowledgebase database

 SW support provides customers access to new functionalities of OpenScape Business, security patches to protect the system against misuse and hacking attacks as well as SW updates which will guarantee system stability and continuous feature improvements.

 Note: Fixes for reported bugs will only be provided on the latest released software version.

-The run time of OpenScape Business Software support is time limited and controlled by corresponding licensing positions within OpenScape Business.
+The run time of OpenScape Business Software Support is time limited (up to 8 years) and controlled by corresponding licensing positions within OpenScape Business.
 An extension of software support run time is possible through the purchase of Software Support Renewal Support license positions on a per user level.
 Please ask your Unify/Unify partner for further details.

-All new OpenScape Business systems include 3 years software support
+All new OpenScape Business systems include 3 or 5 years software support

 Software support run time can be extended beyond the initial 3 years by activation of the respective renewal licenses at any time.

 It is our experience that a high proportion of reported problems are addressed in a subsequent fix release.
 Therefore the acceptance of trouble tickets is typically dependent on the OpenScape Business product being on the latest fix release.

 The general process to be followed is to install the required fix releases to bring the product to the latest supported status and then attempt to reproduce the problem.
 If the problem is reproducible then a ticket should be submitted.